 Learning Limerick Ambassadors

-Learning Limerick has started to work with Learning Ambassadors to promote learning in Limerick.
-At the Learning Limerick Networking Meeting held last November, participants discussed during the break-out sessions the possibility of Learning Ambassadors working with Learning Limerick and the Lifelong Learning Festival to help promote and celebrate learning opportunities in Limerick.
+Learning Limerick has started to work with Learning Ambassadors over the last two years to promote learning in Limerick.
+At a Learning Limerick Networking Meeting in November 2018, participants discussed during the break-out sessions the possibility of Learning Ambassadors working with Learning Limerick and the Lifelong Learning Festival to help promote and celebrate learning opportunities in Limerick.
 A number of participants at this meeting indicated their interest in becoming Learning Ambassadors.
 These Learning Ambassadors were keen to encourage others and many shared their own stories and experiences of lifelong learning at the Networking Meeting.
 The participants who volunteered were very passionate about lifelong learning and interested in continuing to help demonstrate that learning is for everyone!

 Plans for the Role of Learning Ambassadors